Asymptotics for Minimizers of Landau-de Gennes with a Magnetic Field and Tangential Anchoring: Introduction

 Finally, the effect of an external field has only been mathematically studied in the case of normal Dirichlet boundary conditions.
 In the small particle limit and in the absence of an external magnetic field, the existence of a line singularity called a \emph{Saturn ring} defect is shown in \cite{colloid}.
 Further it is shown in \cite{abl, ACS2021} that when an external field is imposed, a \emph{Saturn ring} defect can still occur even for \emph{large particles}.
 In this article, we are interested in studying the effect of a uniform magnetic field, imposed within the sample, on the type of defect expected in the case of \emph{tangential} anchoring for \emph{large particles}.

-We will be using the Landau-de Gennes model in which the average orientation of the nematic liquid crystal molecules is represented by a $Q$-tensor, that is an element of $\sym$, the set of traceless symmetric $3\times 3$ matrices, which accounts for the alignment of the molecules through their eigenvectors and eigenvalues.
+We will be using the Landau-de Gennes model in which the average orientation of the nematic liquid crystal molecules is represented by a $Q$-tensor, that is an element of $\sym$, the set of traceless symmetric $3\times 3$ matrices, which accounts for the alignment of the molecules through their eigenvectors and eigenvalues. \answ{The space $\sym$ is a Hilbert space endowed with the inner product and associated norm given by}

 Another continuum model that is commonly used to describe liquid crystal is the Oseen-Frank model, in which the orientation is represented by a unit director $n\in\mathbb S^2$, and the $Q$-tensors model yields a relaxation of this uniaxial constraint.
 In fact, the Oseen-Frank model can be recovered from the Landau-de Gennes energy in certain parameter regimes (see \cite{Gartland}) and this convergence has recently produced new powerful mathematical analysis \cite{baumanparkphillips12, canevari2d, canevari3d, singperturb, golovatymontero14, NguZa, majumdarzarnescu10}.

 However, the $Q$-tensor model gives a much finer description of the defect cores as it allows for more types of singularities such as half-degree line singularities as can be seen in the works of \cite{ABGL,ACS2021,ACS2024,BaZar,canevari3d,CO1,CO2,DiMiPi,GWZZ,majumdarzarnescu10}.
 Part of our results is to show that in certain asymptotic regimes, those line singularities are not energetically favourable (see Theorem \ref{thm:line_defects_shrink_0}).